Learn about and connect with the staff in the Division of Forests.

 Contact: 802-622-4258, Luke.Obrien@vermont.gov

-The Vermont Urban and Community Forestry Program leads citizens, municipalities, businesses, and government in understanding the long-lasting value of public trees and the places they create.
-Designed to help communities plant, plan, and care for their community trees, the program provides technical, educational, and financial assistance to over 175 Vermont towns, cities, non-profits, private landowners, and outdoor stewards.
+The Vermont Urban and Community Forestry Program leads community members, municipalities, businesses, and government in stewarding the long-lasting value of public trees and the places they create.
+Designed to help municipalities plant, plan, and care for their community trees, the program provides technical, educational, and financial assistance to over 175 Vermont towns, cities, non-profits, private landowners, and outdoor stewards.
 Learn more at vtcommunityforestry.org.

 Elise Schadler, Urban & Community Forestry Program Manager | Essex and Montpelier Offices